Earn Passive Income From September Dividend Stocks

 When I first started dividend investing.
 I wanted dividend income now.

-So, I like companies with long dividend histories.
-And higher dividend growth rates.
+As a result, I like companies with long dividend histories.
+Also, higher dividend growth rates.

 Dividend Kings.
 Companies that have increased their dividends annually for at least 50 years.